getappmap/vscode-appland/doc/tutorial-ruby-ifme.md

 _Et voilà!_ Your first appmap of ifme has just been recorded.

 # Working with appmaps
-Now that your appmap recorder works, let's open your first appmap in the IDE.
+Now that your appmap recorder works, let's open your new AppMap in the IDE.

 ## Open an AppMap file

 Press `CTRL|COMMAND SHIFT P` in the IDE, then type `AppMap` in the search box and select the `AppMap: Open most recently modified AppMap file` action from the list.
 This will open a new AppMap viewer with the AppMap file that you have just recorded.

+Alternatively, you can find the recorded AppMap files in the `/tmp/appmap/rspec` folder of the `ifme` project.

-_{image: 103.gif, a screenshot of the VSCode with the appmap}_
+_{image: 103.png, a screenshot of the VSCode with the appmap}_

 ## Interact with the appmap diagrams

 Explore the `Dependency map`.
-Click on any component and edge in the map, expand/collapse packages and HTTP endpoints, investigate their details in the left bar.
+Click on any component and edge in the map, expand/collapse packages and HTTP endpoints, investigate their details in the left navigation bar.

-Switch to the `Trace`, see how the code and data flows in the ifme application.
+Switch to the `Trace` view to see how the code and data flows in the application.

 <a href="https://www.loom.com/share/327f17cf25de499e9254bde366137306"> <p>Watch the Master your code with AppMap video</p> <img style="max-width:300px;" src="https://cdn.loom.com/sessions/thumbnails/327f17cf25de499e9254bde366137306-with-play.gif"> </a>

-See additional information about AppMaps and their benefits in the AppMap for VSCode [online documentation](https://github.com/applandinc/vscode-appland/blob/master/README.md).
+Additional information about AppMaps and their benefits is in the AppMap for VSCode [online documentation](https://github.com/applandinc/vscode-appland/blob/master/README.md).

 # Share your AppMaps with us!
-Thank you for your interested in AppMaps!
-We would love to see the AppMaps of your application in our AppMap gallery in Discord.
-[Join us](https://discord.com/invite/N9VUap6) and our vibrant community in Discord today.
+Thank you for your interest in AppMaps!
+We would love to see the AppMaps of your applications in our AppMap gallery in Discord.
+[Join us](https://discord.com/invite/N9VUap6) and our diverse community in Discord today.

+Your AppLand team.